General Bajwa admits he was behind 'regime change': Imran Khan - ExBulletin

 General Bajwa admits he was behind ‘regime change’: Imran Khan

-Pakistan’s Tehreek-e-Insaf President Imran Khan speaks during an interview in Lahore on February 10, 2023, in this image taken from video.
-VOA UrduKhan says the establishment, the PDM-led government on one page.
-Fawad says the legality of the government ended after the “confession” of the ex-COAS.

-Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI) Imran Khan said on Friday that former army chief General (Retired) Qamar Javed Bajwa had admitted he was at the origin of the “regime change” movement that led to the dismissal of his government.
+ISLAMABAD: Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI) Imran Khan said on Friday that former army chief General (Retired) Qamar Javed Bajwa had admitted he was behind the “regime change” movement that led to the dismissal of his government.

 Khan had earlier accused the US of toppling his PTI administration, later he turned the guns on the former army chief, then he also claimed that acting Punjab chief minister Mohsin Naqvi , was also involved in the “regime change” operation.